Kim Cobb

-Kim M. Cobb (born 1974) is an American climate scientist.
-She is Professor of Environment and Society and Professor of Earth, Environmental and Planetary Sciences at Brown University, where she directs the Institute at Brown for Environment and Society.
+Kim M. Cobb (born 1974) is an American climate scientist, professor of Environment and Society and of Earth, Environmental and Planetary Sciences at Brown University, and director of the Institute at Brown for Environment and Society.
 Cobb was previously a professor in the School of Earth and Atmospheric Sciences at the Georgia Institute of Technology.
 She is particularly interested in oceanography, geochemistry and paleoclimate modeling.

 Early life and education

 Kim Cobb was born in 1974 in Madison, Virginia, US.
 She grew up in Pittsfield, Massachusetts.
 She became interested in oceanography after attending a summer school at Woods Hole Oceanographic Institution, Massachusetts.
 She studied biology and geology at Yale University, where she became increasingly aware of the anthropogenic causes of climate change.
 She moved off her original pre-med track and applied for a summer program at the Scripps Institution of Oceanography, graduating in 1996.
 Cobb completed her PhD in oceanography at Scripps in 2002, hunting El Niño events in a sediment core from Santa Barbara.
 She spent two years as a post doc at Caltech before joining Georgia Tech as an assistant professor in 2004.
 She has published over 100 peer-reviewed publications in major journals.
 She became a full professor in 2015 and supervises several PhD and MSc students.